Elisha Gordon

 Patrick is an entrepreneur who has founded multiple companies.
 He loves learning new things and has recently developed a passion for houseplants, native gardens, and bird feeding.
 He serves on the board of directors for multiple nonprofits and loves spending time with his kiddos.

-Most of what DPWNA actually does happens in a committee — Arbor Day, the spring cleanup, the holiday potluck, the newsletter.
+The real work happens in committees — Arbor Day, the spring cleanup, the holiday potluck, the newsletter.
 The board mostly keeps the lights on.